Arizona Telemedicine Training Program | Telemedicine Applications

-The Arizona Telemedicine Program and the Southwest Telehealth Resource Center offers one-day training courses on telemedicine and telehealth.
+The Arizona Telemedicine Program (ATP) and the Southwest Telehealth Resource Center (SWTRC) offers 1-day training courses on telemedicine and telehealth.

 The "Telemedicine Applications" course covers advanced telemedicine topics through an in-depth look at real-world clinical applications of telemedicine and telehealth, including: